KhodorAmmar/rspack-plugin-retry-chunk-load/README.md

      */
     cacheBust: "timestamp";
     /**
+     * Optional code to be executed in the browser context if after all retries chunk is not loaded.
+     * if not set - nothing will happen and error will be returned to the chunk loader.
+     */
+    lastResortScript: "window.location.href='/500.html';",
+    /**
      * Optional value to set the maximum number of retries to load the chunk.
      * Default is 3.
      */